caelcs/cassitory/README.md

 - Your Cassandra entities must have a Getters and Setters.
 - Your DTO must have Getters.

-Cassitory is annotation processing to generate code than otherwise you would have to write it and it is quite good that if there is any error you would get it at compile time.
+Cassitory use annotation processing to generate code than otherwise you would have to write it and it is quite good that if there is any error you would get it at compile time.

 ## Motivation
 it is well known that Cassandra recommends de-normalisation of your model.
-Meaning that in order to support different criteria of search the data, Cassandra recommends to create a redundancy table having as partition key the fields that you want search for.
+Meaning that in order to support different search criteria for searching the data, Cassandra recommends to create a redundancy table having as partition key the fields that you want search for.
 Applying this pattern in your application could be very difficult to maintain. it would be nice to have a generic repository that allowing you to have support multiple tables and also execute queries and decide which table is the correct one.

 ## Steps to use the library
-The library is quite simple to use just following the steps will give you a Repository for your DTO ready to use in your application.
+Cassitory is quite simple to use just following the steps and it will give you a Repository for your DTO ready to use in your application.

 ### Step 1: Create your cassandra entities
 First you create your Cassandra Entities mapping to your tables as you would do it normally.
-Eg. you a users users_by_name tables so that would mean two Cassandra entities more like this:
+Eg. asumming that you have two tables, users and users_by_name.
+This would it mean two Cassandra entities more like this:

 ```java
 @Table(keyspace = "ks", name = "users",